COVID-19 Information

 The safety of our patients and staff remains our priority many patients who attend the surgery remain at risk of complications from Coronavirus infection and by continuing with these measures we will be protecting everyone.

-Thank you for your cooperation.
+Thank you for your continued support and cooperation.

 Dr R James, Dr A Dickie and Dr I McIntyre